Chocolate Crème Bruleé and Iron Hub Sojourn

 - Place the roasting pan in the oven and carefully pour enough of the hottest tap water into the pan to come halfway up the sides of the ramekins.
 Bake for 40 – 50 minutes, until the custards are set on the edges but still a little jiggly in the middle when gently shaken.
 Remove the custards from the water bath (use tongs or a spatula), cool to room temperature (about 4 hours), wrap in plastic wrap, and refrigerate until firm.

 - To serve, sprinkle about 1 tablespoon of turbinado sugar evenly over each custard.
-Move blowtorch flame evenly back and forth close to sugar until sugar is caramelized.
+Move the blowtorch flame evenly back and forth close to the sugar until sugar is caramelized.
 Let stand until sugar is hardened, 3 to 5 minutes.
 Dot the top of each custard with raspberries, if using.

 Serve with Iron Hub Sojourn.

 The custards can be refrigerated for up to 2 days (cover after the first 4 hours).
 Pat the tops gently with paper towels before sprinkling with turbinado sugar and caramelizing.